How Are Parentheses In A Formula Treated

 Conclusion

 Now that you've gained a deeper understanding of the role of parentheses, put your knowledge to the test.
 Practice solving formulas with varying levels of complexity, and don't hesitate to explore online resources and tools to further refine your skills.
-Share this article with your peers, start a discussion, and together, let's unlock the full potential of mathematical expressions!
+Share this article with your peers, start a discussion, and together, let's tap into the full potential of mathematical expressions!